apache/trafficcontrol/docs/source/api/v5/staticdnsentries.rst

 :host:              If ``typeId`` identifies a ``CNAME`` type record, this is an alias for the CNAME of the server, otherwise it is the Fully Qualified Domain Name (FQDN) which shall resolve to ``address``
 :id:                An integral, unique identifier for this static DNS entry
 :lastUpdated:       The date and time at which this static DNS entry was last updated, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :ttl:    The :abbr:`TTL (Time To Live)` of this static DNS entry in seconds
 :type:   The name of the :term:`Type` of this static DNS entry
 :typeId: The integral, unique identifier of the :term:`Type` of this static DNS entry

 .. code-block:: http
 	:caption: Response Example